Gold hedging back on agenda, with strict conditions attached

 Last year’s price crash bottomed out at $1,180 an ounce, and the metal is currently up 10 percent on this year, cheering some gold bulls who predict that instability in the global financial sector and buying by Asian consumers will push prices higher.

-Others say, however, that gold prices could have much further to fall as U.S. monetary policy normalizes and interest rates rise across the globe, increasing the opportunity cost of holding non-yielding bullion.
+Others say, however, that gold prices could have much further to fall as U.S. monetary policy normalises and interest rates rise across the globe, increasing the opportunity cost of holding non-yielding bullion.

 Faced with this uncertainty, neither mining companies nor investors want to take the risk of missing out on what could be a market with plenty of upside.